torrayne/prototype-js/README.md

 const chilren = parent.select('.child')
 chilren.on('click', e => e.target.css(styles))

-// And because all of the modules return their Node or Nodelist you can chain your methods: const headerList =
+// And because all of the modules return their Node or NodeList you can chain your methods: const headerList =
     select('h1')
     .css({color: 'blue'})